GeorgiDimow/collaborative-work-tracker/README.md

 # collaborative-work-tracker

-Collaborative Work Tracker (CWT) Project
+Collaborative Work Tracker
-The Collaborative Work Tracker (CWT) project is designed to identify pairs of employees who have collaborated on common projects for the longest period.
-The application calculates the duration of collaboration, taking into account the DateTo field (nullable, defaulting to today) and supporting multiple date formats.
+The Collaborative Work Tracker project is designed to identify pairs of employees who have collaborated on common projects for the longest period.
+The application calculates the duration of collaboration, taking into account the DateTo field (nullable, defaulting to the current date) and supporting multiple date formats.
 Input data is loaded from a CSV file, and the application is built using React, adhering to clean code conventions.

 Features
 Collaboration Duration Calculation: